Home Features The Science of COVID-19: COVID-19 and treatment of adults

-In the Adaptive COVID-19 Treatment Trial 1 (ACTT-1), which involved hospitalised patients with evidence of lower respiratory tract infection, those randomly assigned to receive 10 days of intravenous remdesivir recovered more rapidly than those assigned to receive placebo (median recovery time, 10 vs 15 days); mortality estimates by day 29 were 11.4 per cent and 15.2 per cent, respectively.
+In the Adaptive COVID-19 Treatment Trial 1 (ACTT-1), which involved hospitalized patients with evidence of lower respiratory tract infection, those randomly assigned to receive 10 days of intravenous remdesivir recovered more rapidly than those assigned to receive placebo (median recovery time, 10 vs. 15 days); mortality estimates by day 29 were 11.4 percent and 15.2 percent, respectively.
 In another trial, clinical outcomes with five days of remdesivir were similar to those with 10 days of remdesivir.

 Data from patients with COVID-19 who were enrolled in a large expanded-access programme for convalescent plasma in the United States suggested that mortality might be lower with receipt of plasma with a high titer of antibody than with receipt of plasma with a low titer of antibody; the data also suggested that mortality might be lower when plasma is given within three days after diagnosis than when plasma is given more than three days after diagnosis.

-Ongoing randomised trials must be completed to determine the role of convalescent plasma.
+Ongoing randomized trials must be completed to determine the role of convalescent plasma.

-Monoclonal antibodies directed against the COVID-19 spike protein are being evaluated in randomised trials as treatment for people with mild or moderate COVID-19 and as prophylaxis for household contacts of persons with COVID-19.
+Monoclonal antibodies directed against the COVID-19 spike protein are being evaluated in randomized trials as treatment for people with mild or moderate COVID-19 and as prophylaxis for household contacts of persons with COVID-19.

-In the recovery trial, dexamethasone reduced mortality among hospitalised patients with COVID-19, but the benefit was limited to patients who received supplemental oxygen and was greatest among patients who underwent mechanical ventilation.
+In the recovery trial, dexamethasone reduced mortality among hospitalized patients with COVID-19, but the benefit was limited to patients who received supplemental oxygen and was greatest among patients who underwent mechanical ventilation.

-Dexamethasone can be given at a dose of 6 mg a day for 10 days or until discharge.
-Other steroids may be similarly effective, such as hydrocortisone, methylprednisolone, and prednisone.
+Dexamethasone can be given at dose of 6 mg a day for 10 days or until discharge.
+Other steroids maybe similarly effective, such as hydrocortisone, methylprednisolone, and prednisone.